Metabolic dysfunction–associated steatotic liver disease: Imaging

 A liver ultrasound scan or magnetic resonance imaging (MRI) can diagnose steatosis, but not fibrosis, and confirmation of early cirrhosis detection by ultrasound by other diagnostic methods is recommended.
 The European Association for the Study of the Liver (EASL) recommends screening for steatosis whenever MASFLD is suspected as this is a strong predictor of the disease evolution and predicts future type 2 diabetes, cardiovascular events, and hypertension.
 These non-invasive methods can be used for MASFLD screening but are not accepted as a substitute for liver biopsy in MASFLD nor MASH clinical trials, as only a liver biopsy can define liver pathology.

 Ultrasound elastography is an effective tool for staging liver fibrosis and discriminating MASH in children and adults.

 Computerized tomography and magnetic resonance imaging are more accurate in detecting cirrhosis than conventional ultrasound.

+A Transient Elastography (FibroScan) readout.
+The Controlled Attenuation Parameter (CAP) measures steatosis (fatty change), while the Liver Stiffness Measurement (LSM) assesses the severity of hepatic fibrosis.

-Transient elastography is recommended for the initial assessment of liver fibrosis and cirrhosis and helps to predict complications and prognosis, but the interpretation of results is carefully weighed in the presence of limiting factors such as steatosis, high BMI, low amount of hepatic fibrosis, narrow spaces between the ribs, and portal hypertension.
+Transient elastography is recommended for the initial assessment of liver fibrosis and cirrhosis and helps to predict complications and prognosis, evaluation of transient elastography with the controlled attenuation parameter for the diagnosis of steatosis and fibrosis in patients with nonalcoholic fatty liver disease but the interpretation of results is carefully weighed in the presence of limiting factors such as steatosis, high BMI, low amount of hepatic fibrosis, narrow spaces between the ribs, and portal hypertension.
 Transient elastography is not a substitute for liver biopsy.

 Magnetic resonance elastography (MRE) is an established method that can accurately assess hepatic fibrosis and is recommended by the APASL, AGA, ACR and AASLD.
 MRE possesses excellent accuracy to detect fibrosis in MASFLD regardless of BMI and inflammation, and is suggested as a more reliable alternative to diagnose MASFLD and its progression to MASH compared to ultrasound and blood tests.